eraldoforgoli/NFAtoDFAConverter/README.md

 Edit *nfa.file* file, add your graph as shown above.
 Run application.
 After compiling, the NFA and its according DFA will be drawn.

 Please read the Notice and Application Inputs paragraphs before testing the application.
+Several test cases are given in *inputs* folder.
+Copy the inputs from inputs file and paste to *nfa.file* file.

 ## Notice:
 - The nodes should be named from 0 to n, otherwise an exception will be thrown.